Arabica Coffee

 Secondary Processing

-Dried Coffee is collected from women farmers and delivered to Ubora Specialty Crops for hulling and grading.
-After hulling and grading a team of factory women workers carry out selective handpicking of defective green coffee beans from the processed green coffee beans to ensure only top-quality pass for roasting.
+Dried Coffee is collected from women farmers and delivered to Ubora Specialty Crops Facility for hulling and grading.
+After hulling and grading a team of women at the facility select any defective beans from the processed green Coffee beans to ensure only top-quality beans pass for roasting.

 Roasting